codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you get a baby alien to sleep?
-You rocket.
+I used to be addicted to the hokey pokey, but I turned myself around.

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Puma
+ 1. 1GB
- 2. Cheetah
+ 2. Unlimited
- 3. Tiger
+ 3. 512MB
- 4. Leopard
+ 4. 5GB

 <details>
   <summary>Answer</summary>
-  Cheetah
+  1GB
 </details>